 Those looking for a one-on-one Pilates classes on the Northern Beaches can find them at our clinic.
 Our Sports physios are experts on how the body functions and moves, making Clinical Pilates safe for anyone of any age or fitness level.

-Clinical Pilates sessions at Fixio are designed and run by experienced physiotherapists, experts in musculoskeletal function and rehabilitation.
-Clinical pilates at Dee Why has never been so personalised.
+Clinical Pilates sessions at Fixio Dee Why are designed and run by experienced physiotherapists, experts in musculoskeletal function and rehabilitation.
+Clinical Pilates at Dee Why has never been so personalised.
 Each session is conducted as an individualised program suitable for all ages and levels of fitness.